A Guide to Nevada Energy Rebates

 There are also two different payment rates.
 These include time-of-use and non-time-of-use rates.

 Go Solar Group wants clean air for Nevadans and so does the state.
 Each state has different renewable energy programs.
 Nevada has some pretty good ones.

 Renewable Energy Property Tax Exemption

 Among the programs that Nevada offers for renewable energy is a tax exemption.
 This is a property tax exemption for renewable energy systems.
 This incentive is for commercial, industrial, and systems used for irrigation.

 Revolving Loan Program

-The Governor’s Office of Energy has tried to make solar more attractive with low-interest loans.
+The Governor’s Office of Energy has tried to make renewable energy more attractive with low-interest loans.
 Their revolving loans are available for large-scale renewable energy projects.
-These loans have a minimum of $100,000 and a maximum of $1,000,000 with an interest rate of 3% over a max of 15 years.

 Large-Scale Renewable Energy Property Tax Abatement